tholonia/iching_cli/book/v2/markdown/hexagram_05.md

 ##### The Waiting Season (Man vs. Man)
 ### *In the style of Style of Ernest Hemingway*

 #### In the coastal town of Rivertown, where the horizon stretches into endless sea, Alexander knew well that patience was as vital as the tides that scoured the shore.
 The villagers, weather-beaten experts in the art of waiting, eyed the distant clouds with wary knowing.
-When the first cold winds of late autumn swept through the fishing docks, Alexander sensed a significant change approaching—one that asked more of him than mere biding.
+When the first cold winds of late autumn swept through the fishing docks, Alexander sensed a significant change approaching, one that asked more of him than mere biding.

 Year after year, Rivertown thrived on the transient gifts of the sea, yet now scarcity shadowed abundance.
 Fish were little more than ghostly echoes beneath the waves.
 In the past, impatience would have driven young men to despair; yet Alexander bore his lineage of patience in a heart steeled by wisdom and saltwater.

 As winter settled like a tired traveler, the community grew restless, whispering unease through fog-laden alleyways.
 They implored Alexander to guide them, yearning for certainty against the dwindling harvest.
 His resolve, a lighthouse for their fear, was rooted in the timeless rhythm of the sea.
 The secret, he knew, lay not in chasing fortune but in nurturing it, biding time as surely as the sea waits for the moon.

-On a frigid morning when resolve seemed thin as ice, a figure appeared—a merchant from another shore bringing seeds of opportunity.
+On a frigid morning when resolve seemed thin as ice, a figure appeared, a merchant from another shore bringing seeds of opportunity.
 Unlike the familiar promise of the fish, these seeds offered a new industry, one that required patience of a different kind: cultivation.

 Even as the village grasped these seeds, an urge to rush them into the ground emerged like a bracing gale.
 Yet Alexander counseled caution, honoring the wisdom that true change germinates from depth, not haste.